 Kuma is a new universal open source control plane for service mesh and microservices.
 It is built upon Envoy and can operate natively across modern Kubernetes.
 With Kuma, the main goal is to reduce the code that has to be written and maintained to build reliable architectures.
 Read the introduction to Kuma to learn more about it and how it operates.

 Even the best Kubernetes management solution cannot save you from bad infrastructure provisioning.
 You can’t achieve true self-healing applications if you don’t have a self-healing infrastructure.
 Find out what self-healing Kubernetes can and cannot do and how Kublr provides fully self-healing clusters, including master and worker nodes.

 Container technology is spreading like wildfire in the software world – possibly faster than any other technology before.
 Kubernetes, in particular, has had a banner year and continues to rise.
 But what are the key learnings so far?
 Learn about existing Kubernetes operators in detail with Red Hat’s Roland Huss.

 Eirini is a Kubernetes backend from Cloud Foundry, providing an Orchestrator Provider Interface layer.
 It allows users to choose Kubernetes as their container scheduler, so they can use the tools that they are already familiar with.
 Now, Eirini recently hit its version 1.0 release.
 This important milestone means that Eirini is ready for use and has earned its stability.
 See what’s new and what’s under the hood.

 Every Monday, we take a step back and look at all the cool stuff that went down during the previous week.
-Last week we had a couple of new releases and the unfortunate discovery of a critical Kubernetes flaw.
-Let’s have a quick look.
+Last week Quarkus 1.0.0.Final arrived, five new JEPs were confirmed for Java 14 and we published a new interview in our series Women in Tech.